pwr-Solaar/Solaar/docs/rules.md

 The `KeyPress` action normally both depresses and releases (clicks) the keys, but can also just depress the keys or just release the keys.
-Use the depress or release options with extreme care, ensuring that the depressed keys are later released.
-Otherwise it may become difficult to use your system.
+Use the depress or release options with extreme care, ensuring that the depressed keys are later released, otherwise it may become difficult to use your system.
 The keys are depressed in forward order and released in reverse order.

-If a key symbol can only be produced by a shfited or level 3 keypress, e.g., "A", then Solaar will add keypresses to produce that keysymbol, e.g., simulating a left shift keypress to get "A" instead of "a".
+If a key symbol can only be produced by a shfited or level 3 keypress, e.g., "A", then Solaar will add keypresses to produce that key symbol, e.g., simulating a left shift keypress to get "A" instead of "a".
 If a key symbol is not available in the current keymap or needs other shift-like keys, then Solaar cannot simulate it.